haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/validate/test-module.md

 ## More information
-For more information on testing in {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} and validating Magento components, see the following:
+For more information on testing in {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} and validating Magento组件, see the following:

 * [Validating Magento Extensions](http://www.gorillagroup.com/trending/insight/validating-magento-extensions-phpunit/){:target="_blank"}